-We see successful Chartered Accountants as superhumans, but the truth is they’re normal people like you and me.
+We see successful chartered accountants as superhuman, but the truth is they’re normal people like you and me.

 Do you want to become a successful accountant in the future?
-Or Looking for some inspiring CA success stories to supercharge your efforts?
+Or are you looking for some inspiring CA success stories to supercharge your efforts?

-We’ve compiled 18 inspiring and motivational CA success stories for you.
-Let’s dive right into it.
+We’ve compiled 19 inspiring and motivational CA success stories for you.
+Let’s dive right in.

 1. Dared to Pursue Chartered Accountancy at the Age of 48

-My Dad got me married at a very young age of 22.
+My dad got me married at the very young age of 22.
 After marriage, I settled in the milk city of India, Anand, Gujarat.

-Here I got an opportunity to start my teaching career.
-I started as an Arts and Craft teacher and soon discovered a passion for teaching – especially mathematics.
+I was given the opportunity to begin my teaching career here.
+I started as an arts and crafts teacher and soon discovered a passion for teaching, especially mathematics.

-My father who himself is a Company Secretary would often say that he had done me a ‘DISFAVOUR’ by not allowing me to pursue Chartered Accountancy.
-Two of my brothers are Chartered Accountants and one is an MBA.
+My father, who himself is a company secretary, would often say that he had done me a “disfavor” by not allowing me to pursue chartered accounting.
+Two of my brothers are chartered accountants, and one is an MBA.

 Though I was very happy with my present life, I wanted to do something about it.
-I thought what if I could present him with my CA degree on his 75th birthday.
+I wondered if I could present him with my CA degree on his 75th birthday.

 2. From a Chaiwala’s Son to a Chartered Accountant

-My dad runs a ‘TEA STALL’ which we were and are very PROUD of and always helped him in the shop.
+My dad runs a “tea shop,” which we were and are very proud of, and we have always helped him in the shop.

-At times we were even criticized by other classmates as we came from a totally different background.
+At times, we were even criticized by other classmates because we came from a totally different background.
 It used to be tough to hear their disheartening and demoralizing comments.

-Today in spite of our background I am a Chartered Accountant.
-The one thing required is BELIEF in self, along with PATIENCE.
+In spite of our backgrounds, I am a chartered accountant today.
+The one thing required is belief in oneself, along with patience.